Héctor Magnetto: Life and career

 The company recovered alongside the Argentine economy in subsequent years, and by 2006, had acquired Cablevisión, its Multicanal cable unit's leading competitor.
-Magnetto, however, was beset by worsening health problems, chief among them a diagnosis of esophageal cancer in early 2007, which for a time led to speculation as to his continuity as CEO of the Clarín group, as well as to a possible dispute over his 30% share in the company.
+Magnetto had worsening health problems, chief among them esophageal cancer in early 2007, which for a time led to speculation as to his continuity as CEO of the Clarín group, as well as to a possible dispute over his 30% share in the company.
 Magnetto reacted positively to treatment, and underwent subsequent speech therapy.

 He was on hand for the October 22, 2007, Clarín IPO in the Buenos Aires Stock Exchange, and continued to preside over the group.
-Former President Néstor Kirchner alleged that, during the 2008 Argentine government conflict with the agricultural sector, Magnetto offered a supportive spin on the administration's case for higher export tariffs, in exchange for an amenable treatment of the media group's acquisition of a significant stake in Telecom Argentina (a potential anti-trust law violation); the hitherto cordial relations between Kirchnerism and the Clarín Group soured during the conflict.
+Former Argentine President Néstor Kirchner alleged that, during the 2008 Argentine government conflict with the agricultural sector, Magnetto offered a supportive spin on the administration's case for higher export tariffs, in exchange for an amenable treatment of the media group's acquisition of a significant stake in Telecom Argentina (a potential anti-trust law violation); the hitherto cordial relations between Kirchnerism and the Clarín Group soured during the conflict.
 Subsequently, Magnetto was one of 200 individuals investigated by the government for money laundering, mainly related to tax evasion.

-Magnetto was named in a 2010 testimony by Lidia Papaleo, whose husband David Graiver owned Papel Prensa from 1973 until his death in 1976, as a key instigator of her torture by the police in 1977; Papaleo cited this incident as the cause for her sale at the time of her shares in La Opinión and Papel Prensa.
+Magnetto was named in a 2010 testimony by Lidia Papaleo, whose husband David Graiver owned Papel Prensa from 1973 until his death in 1976, as a key instigator of her torture by the police in 1977; Papaleo cited this as the reason for her selling her shares in La Opinión and Papel Prensa at the time.
 The newspaper Clarin published that Papaleo "recanted her testimony," violating every ethical standard of journalism.
-In fact, Papaleo confirmed that she and her family were under great psychological pressure and forced to sell Papel Prensa in the trial.
-Magnetto was declared innocent in 2016.
+In fact, Papaleo confirmed in the trial that she and her family were under great psychological pressure and forced to sell Papel Prensa.
+Magnetto was found innocent in 2016.